ikaamrankami/flchart_manual/README.md

 # chart_manual_design

-The Manual Chart to show the data also cuto change the UI, in setstate().
+The Manual Chart to show the data also auto change the UI, in setstate().

 ## Getting Started